/

 Yes

-Small teams, simple needs
+Small teams, simple docs

 Document360